 Decision-making Procedures

 In order to hold a meeting and conduct its work, a quorum of the Scott Valley GSA Advisory Committee must be present.
-A simple majority of the total number of currently filled advisory committee member seats constitutes a quorum.
+A simple majority of the total number of currently filled Advisory Committee member seats constitutes a quorum.

 Consensus as the Fundamental Principle: The advisory committee shall strive for consensus (agreement among all participants) in all of its decision-making.
-Working toward consensus is a fundamental principle which will guide group efforts, particularly when crafting any draft or final advisory committee proposals, reports or recommendations for GSA Board consideration.
+Working toward consensus is a fundamental principle which will guide group efforts, particularly when crafting any draft or final Advisory Committee proposals, reports or recommendations for GSA Board consideration.
 If the committee is unable to reach consensus, the range of

 opinions provided, including areas of agreement and disagreement, will be documented in meeting summaries or otherwise communicated in written reports when advisory committee work is shared with the GSA Board.